-A photograph of the southern end of Elizabeth Street at the corner of Flinders Street around 1870.
-Photographer was Charles Nettleton.
+A photograph looking north from the southern end of Elizabeth Street where it ends at Flinders Street around 1870.

 A group of men are standing on the footpath, looking like they are waiting to enter one of the establishments.
-Trading along this block we find the Liverpool, London and Globe Insurance Co., then Cox the butcher, then Scott's Flowers, H. Gauer the Furrier, Hunt's Full & Plenty Luncheon Room, Osborne's Tobacconist, an Oyster Saloon and the Railway Hotel on the corner of Flinders Lane, or Little Flinders Street as it was called then.
-A fruit stand is visible on the footpath.
+Trading along this block from the left we find the Liverpool, London and Globe Insurance Co., then Cox the butcher, then Scott's Flowers, H. Gauer the Furrier, Hunt's Full & Plenty Luncheon Room, Osborne's Tobacconist, an Oyster Saloon and the Railway Hotel on the South-West corner of Flinders Lane, or Little Flinders Street as it was called then.
+On the North-West corner of Flinders Lane is the recently erected ES&A Bank building.
+Not far from the photographer a fruit stand is visible on the footpath.
 Away in the distance on the right hand side we see the Melbourne General Post Office.

 Within a few years (by 1875) the Leveson Wine & Spirit Merchants building was replaced by the Hobson's Bay Railway Hotel (now Hosie's hotel).